-The Key Centre is a joint initiative of the Universities of New South Wales and Wollongong.
-Funded by the Department of Employment, Education and Training.
-The purpose of the Key Centre for Mines is to provide a full range of educational and research services to the minerals Industries.
+The purpose of the Key Centre for Mines is to provide a full range of educational training and research services to the minerals Industries.

-Particular emphasis is being placed on continuing education, distance learning and industry based research and development.
+Particular emphasis is being placed on continuing education, distance learning, special training and industry based research and development.